Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks

-Consider $n\geq 2$ individuals interacting their opinions in an influence network over a sequence of issues $s=0,1,\dots$ The influence network is formulated by a weighted digraph $\mathcal{G}(C)$, where the relative interaction matrix $C=[C_{ij}]_{n\times n}$ is row-stochastic and zero-diagonal, with its entries indicating the interpersonal influence structure.
-Denote by $y_{i}(s,k)\in\mathbb{R}$ the opinion of individual $i$ at time $k$ on issue $s$.
-In the FJ model, $i$ evolves its opinion according to:
+Consider $n\geq 2$ individuals forming their opinions in an influence network $\mathcal{G}(W)$, where $W$ is the row-stochastic influence matrix.
+Let $y_{i}(k)\in\mathbb{R}$ denote the opinion of individual $i$ at time $k$.
+In the FJ model, individuals update their opinions according to